-Fighting Major (Mutual Combat) is when two or more persons mutually participate in a hostile, physical encount/altercation involving serious fore/violence that results in injury requiring professional medical attention and/or brings about a major campus disruption.
+Fighting-Mutual Combat/Altercation is when two or more persons mutually participate in use of force or physical violence that requires either 1) physical restraint or 2) results in injury requiring first aid or medical attention.

 Grand Theft is defined as taking property of another worth \$300 or more.